Heartland Championship

 The Heartland Championship is an annual round-robin rugby union competition in men's domestic New Zealand rugby.
 First played in 2006, it is the third highest level of competition in New Zealand alongside the Ranfurly Shield.
-It is organised by New Zealand Rugby (NZR) and since 2021, it has been known as the Bunnings Heartland Championship after Bunnings, its naming rights sponsor.
+It is organised by New Zealand Rugby (NZR) and since 2026, it has been known as the Hilux Heartland Championship after Toyota Hilux, its naming rights sponsor.

 Following the 2005 National Provincial Championship the NPC was restructured into two competitions.
 The Heartland Championship would include semi-professional and amateur players, and consist of the bottom twelve populated and performing regional teams.
 The higher ranked teams would compete in the reformed professional National Provincial Championship.

 Format

 The Heartland Championship is held annually, and starts in August.
 Rugby teams from 12 provincial unions compete.

 Points are earned during the competition based on the following schedule: